 In 1999, Pastor Heinz began serving St. John's Lutheran Church & School in Lanesville, IN.
 After ten years in Indiana, God returned the Heinz family home to Chicago.
 On August 9, 2009, the Lord placed Pastor Heinz here at St. John's Lutheran Church & School.
 (Are you noticing this theme with "St. John's?")
 They are enjoying this return, and thank God for the wonderful match He has made with Pastor, family, and parish!

 Kristi is the music teacher at St. John’s.
 She also enjoys spending her time playing piano and singing, making jewelry, cooking, and volunteering around the church, school, and community.
-In 2012 she began yet another exciting vocation as a stylist for Gigi Hill Bags.

 Outside the congregation, Pastor has enjoyed serving as a Cubmaster in Indiana, and as pastoral counselor for LWML zones at both previous parishes.
 The Heinz's are also huge Disney fans, and enjoy tea, music, films, and theatre.